Firewall Rule Matrix Generator

 10.44.20.20/32or203.0.113.64/27that describes a host or network range. - Any service

-- A row with no protocol or port boundary, meaning the service scope is unrestricted in the supplied flow data.
+- A row with no effective protocol or port boundary, so the supplied service scope is unrestricted.

 - Rule shadowing

-- A situation where an earlier broader row may match traffic before a later narrower row on an ordered firewall.
+- A condition where an earlier broader row may match traffic before a later narrower row on ordered firewalls.

 - Object group